Homepage

 Philips Usfa

-Usfa is the abbreviation of Ultrasone Fabriek (Ultrasone Factory).
-The company is well known for the development and production of optical and night vision equipment and their research on Stirling motors.
-Philips Usfa also developed and built a wide range of cipher machines for the Dutch government, the Dutch Department of Defense and some of its NATO allies.
-The original company logo is shown here:
+Usfa is the abbreviation of Ultrasone Fabriek (Ultrasone Factory), which was basically a cover for the actual activities of the company, which was well-known for the development and production of optical and night vision equipment, proximity fuses and for their research on Stirling motors.
+Philips Usfa also developed and built a wide range of cipher machines for the Dutch government and the police, but primarily for the Dutch Department of Defense and some of its NATO allies.

 History